Eyramcs/super-mario-python/README.md

 If you have any Improvements/Ideas/Refactors feel free to contact me or make a Pull Request.
 The code needs still a lot of refactoring as it is right now, so I appreciate any kind of Contribution.

+## Credit

+Credit to D-Dazzle from mario fan games galaxy for the super star song